 2.3 Selecting a design

-In this step you can select the theme the widget should be portrayed in.
-To change individual colors, have a look at the Design Settings!
+In this step, you can select the theme the widget should be portrayed in.
+To change individual colors, take a look at the Design Settings section below.

 Tip